dataformsjs/dataformsjs/docs/jsx-loader.md

 1) Avoid using the spread syntax
 2) Use code shown in the example below that uses Babel for these Browsers
-3) Use complex find and replace code (example in the Unit Tests) to handle it
+3) Use complex find and replace code to handle it, example in the [Unit Tests](https://github.com/dataformsjs/dataformsjs/blob/master/test/views/unit-testing-react.htm)

 ```js
 (function (){